notnyt/beaglebone/README.md

 require 'beaglebone'
 include Beaglebone
 ```

+### Ruby in Cloud9
+Cloud9 has native Ruby support.
+Name your files with the extension .rb to run Ruby in Cloud9

 ## Pin Information
 The Beaglebone has two headers of IO pins.
 Documentation on these pins is available [here](http://beagleboard.org/Support/bone101#headers).